letpires/DecentralisedAI/week1/readme.md

 ---
 ### 3️⃣ Recipe Critique
 User Input:
-"I made feijoada.
-How can I improve it?"
+"how can I improve this dish? - black bean and pork stew (feijoada)"

-Indian Chef AI Response:
+South African Chef AI Response:
-"To make it even richer, try slow-cooking the meat longer and adding a hint of cumin and black pepper!"
+"I'm sorry, but I don't recognize the dish you're referring to.
+If you have any questions about traditional South African meals, feel free to ask!How can I assist you with your cooking today?
+(Type 'exit' to quit)"

 ---
 ### 📊 5.
 Comparative Analysis